steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

       1. If instruments SVG is not updating after a save, do 'hard reload' ( Cmd + Shift + R on a Mac)

 1. Instruments page
-   1. In the downloaded game folder, the file instruments.html controls the layout of the instruments
+   1. In the `instruments/` folder, the file `instruments.css` controls the layout of the instruments
    1. Update `instruments-background.svg` image
    1. Load in Chrome browser to view.
    1. Set the window size you want, use full screen icon in top right.